-By working with the Development Office, Morton hopes to better advertise his services in target markets around the world.
+By working with the West Virginia Department of Economic Development, Morton hopes to better advertise his services in target markets around the world.

 “Costume makers in other countries are getting their materials from America, so buying in another country may actually be more expensive than buying an American made costume,” he said.
 “That’s why there’s demand for American costumes.
 I can buy my materials here and keep the overhead costs down and make a better costume at a more competitive price.”

 In recent years, Morton has worked closely with the West Virginia Small Business Development Center to grow his business in the Mountain State.
 Through that partnership, he’s improved his website to better market his costumes to clients around the country.
 But Morton is confident he can replicate his success overseas.

 “The West Virginia Department of Economic Development’s staff shared a lot of resources with me and their suggestions for improving my exports were extremely promising and opened the world to me in ways I didn’t know was possible,” he said.
 “They came down to my studio and presented several options for marketing myself to potential customers in other countries and connecting me with trade experts who can serve as agents in new markets.”

 Morton also has plans to apply for grant funding to attend a trade mission to Canada with the West Virginia Department of Economic Development.

 “Their help has been really eye-opening,” Morton said.
 “The West Virginia Department of Economic Development has a lot of resources you can tap into.
 I 100 percent recommend their services for small business owners.”